 What’s not covered by Original Medicare?

 Most dental care

 Custodial care Care that provides help with the activities of daily living, like eating, bathing or getting dressed.
 Most long-term care is considered custodial care.

 Routine eye care

 Routine hearing tests

 Most care while traveling outside the United States

 Routine foot care

 What doctors or health professionals can you see?

-You can see any qualified provider in the United States who accepts Medicare assignment Medicare assignment refers to the Medicare-approved amount for payment in full for a medical service.
+You can see any qualified provider in the who accepts Medicare assignment Medicare assignment refers to the Medicare-approved amount for payment in full for a medical service.
 Doctors can choose to accept assignment or not.
 If they do not accept assignment, then they may charge more than the Medicare-approved amount for a service.
 This means you may pay more. and who is accepting new patients.
 You can receive care in any state or region.
 Original Medicare offers the same benefits throughout the United States.